RafaelGSS/blog/priv/posts/performance-methodologies.md

 ![Workflow with USE Methodology](/images/performance-analysis/workflow-use.png)

-However, this could be counter-intuitive, a short burst of high utilization can cause saturation and performance issues, even though the overall utilization is low over a long interval.
-CPU utilization, for example, **can vary dramatically from second to second, so a 5-minute average may disguise short periods of 100% utilization and therefore saturation**.
+Its important to consider that it can be counter-intuitive; a short burst of high utilization can introduce saturation and performance issues even though the overall utilization is low over a long interval.
+CPU utilization **can change dramatically from second to second** so a 5-minute average may disguise short periods of 100% utilization and therefore lead to saturation.

 Note: The saturation could not be easier to identify.